MEMBER LOGIN

 Interactions between the Scientist-in-Residence and the community will help to dispel negative scientific stereotypes, create a more science-informed society, and instill a belief that discovery is possible for everyone.

-The Scientist-in-Residence is a competitive program open to science leaders from all professional fields who have an interest in mentoring underserved youth.
+The Scientist-in-Residence is a competitive program open to science leaders from all professional fields interested in mentoring underserved youth.

 “As I got to know the students better, I was humbled by their stories of the challenges they face, and it was inspiring to see their motivation to learn about ocean science, as well as to hear about their aspirations for the future.”